eugenebolshakov/taknado/CV.md

 ## Past work

-### July 2019 - Present: Software Engineer at Good Club.
+### July 2019 - Present: Senior Software Engineer at Good Club.
 London, UK

 [Good Club](https://www.goodclub.co.uk) is an online supermarket aiming to make sustainable groceries accessible to more people.
 We entered a new phase of rapid growth when the Covid-19 pandemic broke out and many more customers started shopping online.
 We had to introduce new operational capacity and quickly scale it to meet the growing demand.
-I'm working alongside the CTO and growing tech team on the tech that powers our e-commerce site and warehouse operations.
+I'm working alongside the CTO as part of the growing tech team on the tech that powers our e-commerce site and warehouse operations.

 The tech stack consists of:

 * Elixir/Phoenix monolith hosted on Heroku
+* Oban for background jobs
-* Lightweight frontend built with StimulusJS/Turobolinks
+* Lightweight frontend built with StimulusJS, Turobolinks and TailwindCSS
 * AWS RDS Postgres database
 * Elasticsearch
 * CircleCI